martynchamberlin/Lottery/README.md

 I have not build out every feature of these lottery games (primarily the ability to have Multidraw) due primarily to time constraints and lack of interest.

+## Opinion

 This assignment has firmly fixed in my head that the lottery is a tax on stupid people; it is truly deplorable how low one's chances of making a winning are, and it is even more deplorable how low that winning is statistically likely to be even when it does occur.
-I think anyone who has an addiction to gambling would, upon building a similar piece of software, be convinced of the utter folly of participating as a consumer in the industry.
+I think anyone who has an addiction to gambling will, upon building a similar piece of software, be convinced of the utter folly of participating as a consumer in this industry.